suportdev/suportdev/aboutme.md

 - Working on Group Projects
 - Of course watching Anime

-What else do you need?

 ### Where can you find us?

-You can always find us here on our [Discord Server](discord.gg/J7tUkvr) and we will glady welcome you!
+You can always find us here on our [Discord Server](https://discord.gg/invite/J7tUkvr) and we will glady welcome you!